Alice Morgan Person: Medicine

-The music
+Music

 Much of Alice’s performing repertoire had its roots in the music of blackface minstrelsy.
 She published two collections of her piano arrangements of songs that harkened back to pre-Civil War days.
 The first contained fifteen pieces and was titled A Collection of Popular Airs as Arranged and Played Only by Mrs. Joe Person at the Southern Expositions.
 The second contained only three pieces and was titled A Transcription of the Beautiful Song Blue Alsatian Mountains!
 Also “Down-Town Girls” and “Boatman Dance” as Arranged and Played by Mrs. Joe Person.

 Alice’s unique combination of medicine and music not only saved her family from financial ruin, it contributed to the healing of the South after the Civil War.